maclof/revisionable/readme.md

 Contributions are encouraged and welcome; to keep things organised, all bugs and requests should be opened in the github issues tab for the main project, at [maclof/revisionable/issues](https://github.com/maclof/revisionable/issues)

-All pull requests should be made to the develop branch, so they can be tested before being merged into the master branch.